Shopify/polaris/polaris.shopify.com/content/components/page-actions/index.md

   - fileName: page-actions-with-custom-secondary-action.tsx
     title: With custom secondary action
     description: Use to create a custom secondary action.
 ---

-# Page actions

-Page actions let merchants take key actions at the bottom of specific pages in the interface.
-This is important because sometimes the primary call to action is hard to access when merchants are at the bottom of a page.

----

 ## Best practices